ykim18mica/mica-gd220/_posts/102-6-1-how-the-internet-works.md

 ## Serving your website
-You can use your home computer to server your website, but your computer may not be designed to be on 24/7 and your home internet connection is not very fast or stable for the job.
+You can use your home computer to serve your website, but your computer may not be designed to be turned on 24/7 and your home internet connection may not be fast or stable enough for the job.

 We usually find a company who will host your website with a fee.
 There are two things you need to have before you will see your website live.

 ### Domain Name
+There are many companies that you can buy domain names from.
+[Namecheap](http://namecheap.com) and [Google](https://domains.google) are a few examples.
+Type in your desired domain name and see if it is free or already taken.

 ### Web hosting
+You have a domain name, which works like an address.
+Now, you need a space to store your files and contents.
+That is called web hosting.
+You will rent a hard drive space from a hosting company and connect your domain name with the space.
+Many companies offer both domain name and web storage hosting.

+### Free options
+[Github Pages](https://pages.github.com) is a great free hosting option. you will get a domain name that looks like `http://yourusername.github.io` and store and host as many files as you want.